DarrenKirby/cozenage/README.md

 This is an educational process for me.
 I started writing Cozenage to enhance my understanding of Scheme, C , and programming language fundamentals in general.
 Not everything here is implemented in the most efficient or best way.
 Cozenage is a work in progress, and as I learn new and better techniques I will come back and improve sections of this program.
-Perhaps the most conspicuous deficiency is the lexer/parser.
-I am currently working through Robert Nystrom's "Crafting Interpreters", and I will rewrite Cozenage's parser when I finish.
-At that time I will also have to revisit my decision to implement the bare-bones 'AST' as a plain C array of Cell objects, rather than as a 'proper list', as it is done in all dogmatic Lisp and Scheme variants.

 ## Dependencies